Marcus Licinius Crassus: Rise to power and wealth

-Marcus Licinius Crassus' next concern was to rebuild the fortunes of his family, which had been confiscated during the Marian-Cinnan proscriptions.
-Sulla's proscriptions, in which the property of his victims was cheaply auctioned off, found one of the greatest acquirers of this type of property in Crassus: indeed, Sulla was especially supportive of this, because he wished to spread the blame as much as possible among those unscrupulous enough to do so.
-Sulla's proscriptions ensured that his survivors would recoup their lost fortunes from the fortunes of wealthy adherents to Gaius Marius or Lucius Cornelius Cinna.
+Crassus needed to rebuild his family's wealth, which had been confiscated during the Marian-Cinnan purges.
+He did this by buying the seized property of the victims of Sulla's proscriptions at discounted auctions.
+Sulla encouraged Crassus and others to buy these assets because he wanted to spread the blame for the seizures among his supporters.
+Sulla's proscriptions ensured that his supporters would recoup their lost fortunes from the fortunes of wealthy adherents to Marius or Cinna.
 Proscriptions meant that their political enemies lost their fortunes and their lives; that their female relatives (notably, widows and widowed daughters) were forbidden to marry, remarry or remain married; and that, in some cases, their families' hopes of rebuilding their fortunes and political significance were destroyed.
 Crassus is said to have made part of his money from proscriptions, notably the proscription of one man whose name was not initially on the list of those proscribed but was added by Crassus, who coveted the man's fortune.

-Crassus' wealth is estimated by Pliny at approximately 200 million sesterces.
+Crassus' wealth is estimated by Pliny the Elder at approximately 200 million sesterces.
 Plutarch, in his Life of Crassus, says the wealth of Crassus increased from less than 300 talents at first, to 7,100 talents.
-This represented 229 tonnes of silver, worth about US$167.4 million at August 2023 silver prices, accounted right before his Parthian expedition, most of which Plutarch declares Crassus got "by fire and war, making the public calamities his greatest source of revenue."

-Some of Crassus' wealth was acquired conventionally, through slave trafficking, production from silver mines, and speculative real estate purchases.
+This represented 229 tonnes of silver, worth about US$430.3 million at July 2026 silver prices, accounted right before his Parthian expedition, most of which Plutarch declares Crassus got "by fire and war, making the public calamities his greatest source of revenue."
+Some of Crassus' wealth was acquired conventionally, through slave trafficking, production from silver mines and speculative real estate purchases.
 Crassus bought property that was confiscated in proscriptions and by notoriously purchasing burnt and collapsed buildings.
-Plutarch wrote that, observing how frequent such occurrences were, he bought slaves "who were architects and builders."
-When he had over 500 slaves, he bought houses that had burnt and the adjacent ones "because their owners would let go at a trifling price."
+Plutarch wrote that, observing how frequent such occurrences were, he bought slaves "who were architects and builders".
+When he had over 500 slaves, he bought houses that had burnt and the adjacent ones "because their owners would let go at a trifling price".
 He bought "the largest part of Rome" in this way, buying them on the cheap and rebuilding them with slave labor.

 The first ever Roman fire brigade was created by Crassus.
-Fires were almost a daily occurrence in Rome, and Crassus took advantage of the fact that Rome had no fire department, by creating his own brigade—500 men strong—which rushed to burning buildings at the first cry of alarm.
+Fires were almost a daily occurrence in Rome, and Crassus took advantage of the fact that Rome had no fire department by creating his own brigade—500 men strong—which rushed to burning buildings at the first cry of alarm.
 Upon arriving at the scene, however, the firefighters did nothing while Crassus offered to buy the burning building from the distressed property owner, at a miserable price.
 If the owner agreed to sell the property, his men would put out the fire; if the owner refused, then they would simply let the structure burn to the ground.
-After buying many properties this way, he rebuilt them, and often leased the properties to their original owners or new tenants.
+After buying many properties this way, he rebuilt them and often leased the properties to their original owners or new tenants.